 You can hear some of these performances by clicking here.

-We are delighted that Mark is returning to the SSO initially as caretaker Musical Director!
+We are delighted that Mark has returned to the SSO initially as Musical Director!

 Mark studied conducting and oboe at Trinity College, London.
 Master classes with Leonard Bernstein, Zubin Mehta and Sir Charles Mackerras meant that amongst the first orchestras Mark conducted were the New York Philharmonic, the Israel Philharmonic and the Juilliard Symphony Orchestra.

 Mark has gone on to conduct orchestral and choral works around the world – Japan, Rio de Janeiro, Canada, Hong Kong and the USA as well as numerous venues in Europe.
 Working extensively with Russian orchestras, his performances of English and Russian music in St Petersburg, Moscow, Krasnoyarsk and Yaroslavl received huge critical acclaim.